-After a PLD upgrade, the node must be reloaded.
+After a PLD upgrade, the node requires a hard reboot.

 Issue the show pld command to display the PLDs that need to be upgraded, then only upgrade those.
 Refer to the following example for CCv1:

 Refer to the following example for CCv2: